 Hay Moisture Content Is Important to Cattle Too

-In marketing moisture testers to our agricultural customers, we frequently talk about controlling moisture content in baled hay so as to prevent spoilage that leads to crop loss.
+In marketing moisture testers to our agricultural customers, we frequently talk about controlling moisture levels in baled hay to prevent spoilage that leads to crop loss.
 The point here is obvious.
 Farmers lose money on every pound of hay lost to spoilage.
-But did you know that hay moisture content is just as important to the cattle that will feed on that baled hay?
+But did you know that moisture level is just as important to the cattle that will feed on that baled hay?

 Moisture does funny things to baled hay.
 A bale has to have at least some moisture content, otherwise the crop dries out and goes bad.
 But too much moisture can promote the growth of all sorts of microbes that could be detrimental to cattle health.
 Excess moisture can also lead to spontaneous combustion during prolonged periods of winter storage.

-The long and short of it is that farmers and ranchers have to control moisture levels in stored hay.
+The long and short of it is that farmers and ranchers have to control the level of moisture in stored hay.
 One of the best ways to do that is with regular testing using a high-quality moisture tester like the ones we sell.
 If moisture levels are too high, the farmer or rancher needs to take action to start drying the bales.

 Moisture Makes Hay Unappetizing